 Dedications and Acknowledgments are half-a-page sections written to thank everyone (the difference between the two is the degree of intimacy involved) who has contributed greatly (or even a bit) to your project.
 Sequence of importance is up to you.

 Table of Contents is a list of headings and subheadings, neatly laid out, with page numbers.
-For all previous pages you should use Roman numeral, such as i, ii, iii, iv, etc.
+For all previous pages you should use Roman numerals, such as i, ii, iii, iv, etc.

-Introduction of about 150 words length outlines “The Big Issue”, that is, what you are going to write about: importance of your topic, present-day state of the field, field research problems.
+Introduction of about 150 words in length outlines “The Big Issue”, that is, what you are going to write about: the importance of your topic, present-day state of the field, research problems in the subject area.
 This section takes 10% of the whole paper volume.
 This section should be a sort of “New Readers start here”.
 Assume the reader has little or no knowledge of the subject matter.
 You need to describe the state of the art, or what has happened so far.
 The first paragraph tells the reader something about the subject, so that they can know a little before they start the “interesting” bit.